-And then… I realized my other neighbors might enjoy them, too.
+And then… I realized my other neighbors might enjoy this writing paper, too.
 So, I got an easy-to-remember Bit.ly URL, Free2Color.

 This goes along with another recent, hippie-style project for my neighbors:

-Every morning, I put a new message in my window.
-I’ve printed them large enough so passers-by can read them when they’re on their way to work, or walking their dogs.
+Every morning during the week of Earth Day, I put a new message in one of my front windows.
+I printed the signs large enough so passers-by could read them when they’re on their way to work, or walking their dogs.

-Most of the messages come from late 1960s’ and early 70s’ songs… things from Woodstock and the hippie era, in general.
+Most of the messages came from late 1960s’ and early 70s’ songs… things from Woodstock and the hippie era, in general.
 Others reflect similar attitudes.

 Here are a few of them, stacked on my floor.

 If you like this idea, the font is Elsie Swash Caps Black font, and the size should be at least 120 pts to be read by people passing by your home.
-(For other signs, I’m using Placard GF at about 150 pts, and a few similar fonts.)
+(For other signs, I’ve used Placard GF at about 150 pts, and a few similar fonts.)